-My research interests include (but aren’t limited to) queer/LGBTQ+ intimacies (relationships & families), polyamory, families of choice and creative kinship, anti-assimilationism, sexual citizenship, intersectional approaches, and queer representation in college curriculum.
+My research interests include (but aren’t limited to) families of choice and creative kinship, polyamory, anti-assimilationism, sexual citizenship, intersectional approaches, and queer representation in college curriculum.
 My current book project explores queer polyamorous relationships, families, and community, situating them in the larger social contexts of assimilationism and sexual politics.

 I’ve been involved in several research projects that utilize a variety of methodologies such as in-depth interviews, content analysis, social experiments, and quantitative data analysis, and have experience with mixed-methods.
 These projects have spanned multiple areas of Sociology including Families and Crime, Historical Sociology, Social Psychology, and more.